 GFX is an award-winning plumbing product

-amounts of energy carried down the drain -- energy
+back enormous amounts of energy carried down the drain -- energy

-equivalent to "2 billion gallons of oil" annually wasted in the U,S. alone
+equivalent to "2 billion gallons of oil" annually wasted in

-industrial, state and federal usage increases potential
+commercial, industrial, state and federal usage increases potential

 savings to over 7 billion equivalent gallons of oil per year.
-In fact, about a trillion
+In fact,

-3.2 times as much fuel-energy be consumed at electric power plants.
+requires about 3.2 times as much fuel-energy be consumed at

 for DOE & EEI.